micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

 You can also visualize it in QGIS.

-As can be seen in the visualized DoDs, the systematic errors are effectively mitigated in the DoD of SuperGlue refined result, thanks to our dense and precise inter-epoch tie-points.
+As can be seen in the visualized DoDs, the systematic errors (dome effect) are effectively mitigated in the DoD of SuperGlue refined result, thanks to our dense and precise inter-epoch tie-points.

+> Note: More effective mitigation of dome effect can be expected in datasets with more redundant observations (i.e. larger number of images)

 ## 3.3.
 DoD of GuidedSIFT refined result